 Ahhhh, cream of mushroom soup.
-You warm, cozy old friend.
+You dear old friend.

 Up until last week I hadn’t enjoyed a bowl of plain cream of mushroom soup in years.
 As a child I frequented the just-add-water, from a can variety.